18 Great Short Stories You Can Read Free Online

 Breece D’J Pancake died when he was 26.
 He was from West Virginia, and I would label his writing “grit-lit”.
 This story was almost too gritty for me.
 He’s the kind of writer that other writers love.
 His short story collection has a blurb from Joyce Carol Oates.

 Want more short stories?
-Check out our post on the 100 best short story collections!
+Check out our post on the 100 must-read contemporary short story collections, 20 must-read short stories on audio, and the best short stories of all time!